 - John 6:38 I have come down from heaven, not to do My own will, but the will of Him who sent Me.

-- Listen to this verse to hear the most beautiful instance of submission in all history: Matt 26:39 [Jesus] went a little farther and fell on His face, and prayed, saying, “O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You ” That is submission:
+- Listen to this verse to hear the most beautiful instance of submission in all history: Matthew 26:39 [Jesus] went a little farther and fell on His face, and prayed, saying, “O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will.”
+That is submission:

 - It’s not my will.
 It’s your will.